 A28.
-In applying ISA (Ireland) 315, the auditor's understanding of the nature and extent of oversight and governance that the entity has in place over management's process for making accounting estimates may be important to the auditor's required evaluation as it relates to whether:
+In applying ISA (Ireland) 315 (Revised October 2020),34 the auditor's understanding of the nature and extent of oversight and governance that the entity has in place over management's process for making accounting estimates may be important to the auditor's required evaluation of whether:

-- Management, with the oversight of those charged with governance, has created and maintained a culture of honesty and ethical behavior; and - The strengths in the control environment elements collectively provide an appropriate foundation for the other components of internal control and whether those other components are undermined by deficiencies in the control environment.
+- Management, with the oversight of those charged with governance, has created and maintained a culture of honesty and ethical behavior; - The control environment provides an appropriate foundation for the other components of the system of internal control considering the nature and size of the entity; and - Control deficiencies identified in the control environment undermine the other components of the system of internal control.